Skip to content

 sudo systemctl start docker

-This project uses C/C++ bindings libraries (such as better-sqlite) that need to be cross-compilated to ARMv7.
+This project uses C/C++ bindings libraries (such as argon2) that need to be cross-compilated to ARM32v7 and/or ARM64v8.

 This is done using a container that will be invoked whenever it is needed :